 Reference Governance issue Source Overview of issue and actions taken (and planned) to address the issue Leads Timescale 1 Complaint handling failure orders: The council received five complaint handling failure orders from the independent housing ombudsman identifying service failures in respect to repairs, record keeping and complaint handling.
 There is also a backlog of approximately 1,700 housing complaints.
-Independent housing ombudsman report Unit March 2023 2 Business Continuity Management (BCM): audit activity identified three high risk findings relating to BCM Programme Governance, Business Impact Analysis and Integration of wider business processes.
+Independent housing ombudsman report 1 Complaint handling failure orders: The council received five complaint handling failure orders from the independent housing ombudsman identifying service failures in respect to repairs, record keeping and complaint handling.
+There is also a backlog of approximately 1,700 housing complaints.
+Independent housing ombudsman report The housing teams have worked hard to reduce the backlog of complaints and ME's which resulted in the run up to elections and transition of new contractors.
+The housing complaints teams have been restructured and more resources are in place to help manage the continued high volume.
+The number of overdue complaints has significantly reduced and the Assistant Directors (AD's) have service improvement plans in place to ensure we started the year with a clean slate.
+The processes for managing complaints and Members Enquires (ME's) have all been reviewed and ADs in housing are now directly responsible and attend a weekly housing improvement group and monthly board to ensure things stay on track.
+We are seeing an increase in ombudsman cases which is to be expected as residents can go direct to ombudsman now but all cases are responded to on time and works are now being tracked to Unit March 2023 2 Business Continuity Management (BCM): audit activity identified three high risk findings relating to BCM Programme Governance, Business Impact Analysis and Integration of wider business processes.
 In line with the Audit report recommendation the BCM Policy BCM Team / Directors network December 2022